PopicLab/insilicoSV/docs/use_cases.md

       overlap_region_type: ["L1HS"]
 ```

-Parentheses indicate the part(s) of the SV that are constrained to overlap with an ROI according
+Parentheses indicate which part(s) of the SV that are constrained to overlap with an ROI according
 to the overlap mode.
 The anchor must be placed on the source, and can wrap
 any contiguous sub-sequence of source elements (including an empty one).
 For `"exact"` overlap mode, the length ranges of the constrained SV's part(s) must